 To feel valued, employees need to believe you care about them as individuals.
-As your business grows and you employ more people, the personal touch is more difficult to achieve, but no matter how large the payroll gets there are still several easy and cost-effective actions you can take:
+As your business grows and you employ more people, the personal touch is more difficult to achieve, but no matter how large the payroll gets there are still several easy and cost-effective actions you can take in boosting morale:

 · Keep work areas stocked with personal care products like tissues, hand sanitizer and hand lotion, to show you care about their comfort.

 · Offer a holiday bonus.
 Your employees know that times are tough and the days of giant year-end bonuses are gone for now, but giving even a small amount or a gift card to a popular store may increase loyalty.

 · Start a tradition of “Doughnut Mondays” or “Pizza Fridays.”
 A free meal makes everyone feel more collegial and is a great way for the boss to collectively thank employees she may not see on a regular basis.